Osmotic coefficient: Liquid electrolyte solutions

-According to Debye–Hückel theory, which is accurate only at low concentrations, $(\phi - 1) \sum_i m_i$ is asymptotic to $-\frac 2 3 A I^{3/2}$, where I is ionic strength and A is the Debye–Hückel constant (equal to about 1.17 for water at 25 °C).
+According to Debye–Hückel theory, which is accurate only at low concentrations, $(\phi - 1) \sum_i b_i$ is asymptotic to $-\frac 2 3 A I^{3/2}$, where I is ionic strength and A is the Debye–Hückel constant (equal to about 1.17 for water at 25 °C).

 This means that, at least at low concentrations, the vapor pressure of the solvent will be greater than that predicted by Raoult's law.
 For instance, for solutions of magnesium chloride, the vapor pressure is slightly greater than that predicted by Raoult's law up to a concentration of 0.7 mol/kg, after which the vapor pressure is lower than Raoult's law predicts.
 For aqueous solutions, the osmotic coefficients can be calculated theoretically by Pitzer equations or TCPC model.